-Filter paper disc plate method is highly standardized techniques for testing the drug sensitivity of microorganism one can tolerate the size of the zone of inhibition which MIC of the drug for the test organism.
-It is possible to determine wheather the micro organism is resistant or susceptible to the antimicrobial agent
+Filter paper disc plate method is highly standardized techniques for testing the drug sensitivity of microorganism.
+One can calculte the size of the zone of inhibition with MIC of the drug for the test organism.
+It is possible to determine whether the micro organism is resistant or susceptible to the antimicrobial agent